Hell's Paradise: Jigokuraku: Manga

 Written and illustrated by Yuji Kaku, Hell's Paradise: Jigokuraku began weekly serialization on the Shōnen Jump+ application and website on January 22, 2018.
 The series ended with the 127th chapter on January 25, 2021.
 The chapters were collected and published in 13 tankōbon volumes by Shueisha between April 4, 2018, and April 30, 2021.
-Shueisha also simultaneously published the series in English for free on the Manga Plus app and website.
+Shueisha simultaneously published the series in English for free on the Manga Plus app and website.
 Special chapters were published in Weekly Shōnen Jump on August 6, 2018, and June 10, 2019.
 A special one-shot, titled "Forest of Misfortune" (勿怪の森, Mokke no Mori), was published on Shōnen Jump+ on April 8, 2023.

 Jigokuraku: Saikyō no Nukenin Gaman no Gabimaru (じごくらく 〜最強の抜け忍 がまんの画眉丸〜), a comedic spin-off manga created by Ōhashi, began serialization on Shōnen Jump+ on January 20, 2020.
 It ended with the 21st chapter on June 29, 2020.
 The chapters were collected and published into a single tankōbon volume on September 4, 2020.

 Viz Media began publishing the manga in English digitally on its website on May 17, 2018.
 The 13 volumes were published in print from March 17, 2020, to March 15, 2022.
-In fall 2025, they will release a box set containing all 13 volumes plus an additional book that contains the "Forest of Misfortune" story.
+They also released a box set containing all 13 volumes plus an additional book that contains the "Forest of Misfortune" story on October 28, 2025.
 The series has been published digitally in vertical scrolling format on the Webtoon online platform since October 21, 2024.